Dönmeh: History

 When Sabbatai Zevi (1626–1676) converted to Islam in Ottoman Court possibly in exchange for amnesty in 1666, some of his followers followed him into Islam whiles others gave esoteric explanations and dismissals of his conversion.
 Zevi’s final wife, Ayse, and her father, the esteemed rabbi Joseph Filosof, were originally from Salonica.
 After Zevi’s death, they returned to the city and played a key role in founding the new religious sect he had initiated.
 By 1900, Thessaloniki was home to a community of around 10,000 Judeo-Spanish-speaking Muslims.
 This group was followed by about 3,000 other Sabbateans in 1683, shortly after the death of Nathan of Gaza, which occurred in 1680.
 Despite their outward conversion to Islam, the Sabbateans secretly remained faithful to Judaism and continued to hold their Kabbalistic theology, along with Jewish beliefs and rituals.
 These included: recognizing Sabbatai Zevi as the Jewish Messiah, observing certain Jewish commandments with similarities to those in Rabbinic Judaism, and Jewish prayers in Hebrew and Ladino.
 They also observed rituals celebrating important events in Tzevi's life and interpreted his conversion in accordance with their own interpretation of Lurianic Kabbalah.

 The Dönmeh divided into several branches.
 The first, the İzmirli, was formed in İzmir (Smyrna) and was the original sect, from which two others eventually split.
 The first schism created the Jacobite (Turkish: Yakubi) sect, founded by Jacob Querido (c.
 1650–1690), the brother of Tzevi's last wife.
 Querido claimed to be Tzevi's reincarnation and proclaimed himself as a Messiah in his own right.
-The second split from the İzmirli was the result of Beruchiah Russo (1677–1720), which claimed to be Tzevi's successor.
+The second split from the İzmirli was the result of Baruchiah Russo (1677–1720), which claimed to be Tzevi's successor.
 These allegations gained attention and gave rise to the Karakashi (Turkish: Karakaşi; Ladino: Konioso), branch, the most numerous and strictest branch of the Dönmeh.